tidesdb/tidesdb/README.md

 - Ability to clone column families
 - Easy pluggable custom allocator support
 - Column family commit hooks
+- Optionally can unify configure to have unified memtable and WAL for all column families

 ## Getting Started
 To learn more about TidesDB, check out [What is TidesDB?](https://tidesdb.com/getting-started/what-is-tidesdb/)